-The REALTORS® Land Institute (RLI) is an affiliate of the over million-member National Association of REALTORS®.
+The REALTORS® Land Institute (RLI) is an affiliate of the over one-million member National Association of REALTORS®.
 It is the only branch of the REALTOR® family focused on land brokerage transactions of five specialized types:

-Originally named the Farm & Land Institute, it was organized in 1944, and has been dedicated for over six decades to improving the professional competence of its members in land brokerage.
-In addition to brokerage of the five main types that are unique to the Institute, its individual members frequently engage in other land specialties such as agribusiness, appraisal, consulting and management.
+Originally named the Farm & Land Institute, RLI was organized in 1944, and has been dedicated for over six decades to improving the professional competence of its members in land brokerage.
+In addition to brokerage of the five main types that are unique to the Institute, its individual members frequently engage in other land specialties such as agribusiness, appraisal, consulting, and management.

 Accredited Land Consultants are the recognized REALTOR® land experts.
-Designees have gone through a rigourous program of education and have met minimum transaction requirements.
-The REALTORS® Land Institute serves its members who specialize in the sale, lease, management and development of land for all uses.
-RLI licensed members may be awarded the Accredited Land Consultant (ALC) professional certification upon successful completion of all knowledge and land transaction experience requirements.
-Those who hold qualifying designations may be awarded the ALC designation through accelerated or "Fast Track" programs.
+Designees have gone through a rigorous program of education and have met minimum transaction requirements.
+The REALTORS® Land Institute serves its members who specialize in the sale, lease, management, and development of land for all uses.
+RLI-licensed members may be awarded the Accredited Land Consultant (ALC) professional certification upon successful completion of all knowledge and land transaction experience requirements.
+Those who hold qualifying designations may be awarded the ALC designation through accelerated, or "Fast Track", programs.